KKK 9 Grand Finale: Punit Pathak Bags The Trophy; Rising Star To Replace KKK 9!

 # Before announcing the winner, Akshay Kumar shows the viewers his upcoming film Kesari promo!
 Akshay also asks Rohit to give the winner the sword that he used in the film.
 Rohit announces that he will be seen together with Akshay in Sooryavanshi.

-# Also, through LIVE voting, the viewers decide the first singer - Abhishek - of Rising Star.
+# Also, through LIVE voting, the viewers decide the first singer - Abhishek - of the upcoming show Rising Star that will replace KKK 9.

-# Rohit Shetty announces Punit Pathak as the winner of the show!
+# Rohit Shetty declares Punit Pathak as the winner of the show!

 Most Read - Made In Heaven: Perfect Example Why Book Shouldn't Be Judged By Its Cover; It's A Binge-worthy Show!